-In a world – the world of sport – where the hunger for new figures is inexhaustible, Alcaraz is facing something almost unprecedented: everyone in Spain has their eyes on him, and already they’re comparing him to a legend – to Rafael Nadal.
+In a world – the world of sport – where the hunger for new figures is inexhaustible, Alcaraz is facing something rare: everyone in Spain, indeed globally, has their eyes on him, and already they’re comparing him to the legend that is Rafael Nadal.

 So is being compared to Nadal pressure or motivation?
 “Neither,” says Alcaraz.
 “I know that there will never be another like Rafa in history.
 I am Carlos.”

 “I am Carlos” sums up the conviction of a man who has his own stamp.
 His forehand is blinding, with that excessive power that is the hallmark of the new generation, but with flexibility and precision.
 His backhand, especially when the ball is passing him, brings back memories of that same stroke in Nadal, even though one is right-handed and the other left-handed.

 He knows how to throw in drop shots with mastery, he has a secret weapon in the lob, and he is strong and decisive on the court.